FizzyAgent/CSR-bot/README.md

 ## Demo

+You can try out the demo through [this link](https://fizzyagent-csr-bot-demo-app-jeciby.streamlit.app/).

+Note that the demo requires an OpenAI key to run, which you can obtain for free on [their platform](https://platform.openai.com).

-The demo app is built with [Streamlit](https://streamlit.io/), and can be run locally.
-There are no plans to deploy the app at the moment.
+The demo app is built with [Streamlit](https://streamlit.io/) and hosted via [Streamlit Community Cloud](https://share.streamlit.io/).
+You can also run the demo app locally.

 ## Installation